kilofox/fig-standards/proposed/extended-coding-style-guide.md

 $instance = new class {};
 ~~~

-The opening parenthesis MAY be on the same line as the `class` keyword so long as
+The opening braces MAY be on the same line as the `class` keyword so long as
 the list of `implements` interfaces does not wrap.
 If the list of interfaces
-wraps, the parenthesis MUST be placed on the line immediately following the last
+wraps, the braces MUST be placed on the line immediately following the last
 interface.

 ~~~php